Persistent diarrhea in orphan child.

-My child who is 20 months old has a problem with persistent diarrhea.
-H e had the post-adoption medial workup and nothing came back positive.
+Question: My child who is 20 months old has a problem with persistent diarrhea.
+He had the post-adoption medial workup and was good.
 I just do not understand why his bowels are so loose if there is nothing medically going on with him?

 The normal stooling pattern for all children in general for children are 1-2 times per day.
 When this frequency increases to multiple times per day, large amounts, foul smelling with little consistency, diarrhea would be a diagnosis of concern in an Internationally adopted child, regardless of the fact that the initial evaluation was determined